How to fireproof a house

 The typical Australian house was not designed with bushfires in mind as most were built decades ago, before bushfire planning and construction regulations came into force.

-This means they incorporate burnable materials, such as wood and plasterboard, and have features such as gutters which can trap embers.
+This means they incorporate burnable materials, such as wood and plasterboard, and have features such as gutters, which can trap embers.

 What’s more, the gaps between building materials are often too large to keep embers out, which means spot fires can start on the inside of the house.
 And many houses are situated too close to fire-prone grasses and trees.